Gavin Rossdale

-Gavin McGregor Rossdale (born 30 October 1965) is an English guitarist and actor, best known as the lead singer and rhythm guitarist of the rock band Bush.
-He helped form Bush in 1992; on the band's separation in 2002, he became the lead singer and guitarist for Institute and later began a solo career.
+Gavin McGregor Rossdale is an English musician best known as the lead singer and rhythm guitarist of the rock band Bush.
+He helped form Bush in 1992.
+Upon the band's separation in 2002, Rossdale became the lead singer and guitarist for Institute and later began a solo career.
 He resumed his role in Bush when the band reunited in 2010.
 In 2013, he received the British Academy's Ivor Novello Award for International Achievement.

 Early life

-Rossdale was born in Marylebone, London, England, the son of Barbara Stephan (née Bowie) and Douglas Rossdale, a doctor.
-His mother was born in Scotland, whereas his father was of Russian Jewish descent, with the family's surname originally being "Rosenthal."
-Rossdale was unable to speak until the age of four, and his parents divorced when he was 11 years old.
-Rossdale was educated at the independent Westminster School.
+Rossdale was born in London, England.
+He is the son of Douglas Rossdale and Barbara Stephan.
+His mother was born in Scotland, whereas his father was of Russian Jewish descent.
+His father's family's surname had been changed to Rossdale from Rosenthal.
+Rossdale was unable to speak until the age of four.

+During most of his childhood, Rossdale was raised in the middle-class neighborhood of Kilburn, which is located north of London.
+His parents divorced when he was 11 years old.
+At around this time, Rossdale became interested in the then-current 1970s British punk rock phenomenon through his elder sister, Lorraine; Rossdale said in 1999: "everything I learned was from trying to hang out with [Lorraine's] friends.
+I was 12 when [punk] happened.
+At the top of our road was this record shop and I was always going in and getting one single at a time.
+That's why I've got X-Ray Spex and the Buzzcocks, practically the first edition of everything."
+The Sex Pistols were also an influence on Rossdale at the time, with Rossdale telling American Songwriter in 2021 that they "changed his life" and that he "fell in love" with them "when I was 11 or 12 years old", having seen them "swearing at Bill Grundy on the TV."

+Beginning in 1979, Rossdale was educated at the independent Westminster School.
+Rossdale disliked his time at the school, as he was the target of bullying.

 Music career

 Before Bush

 During the 1980s, Rossdale formed a pop band called Midnight with Sacha Puttnam.
 Despite touring as far afield as Ireland and enjoying support slots for artists including Big Country and Cyndi Lauper, his band saw little success after releasing two singles.

 Rossdale later became a member of the group The Little Dukes.
 According to Alex Tate, the Little Dukes' music was contrary to Rossdale's musical preferences at the time.
-After traveling to Los Angeles and New York with the hope of being signed to a record label, and crossing paths with a future Bush manager, the band broke up in autumn 1991.
+After travelling to Los Angeles and New York City with the hope of being signed to a record label, and crossing paths with a future Bush manager, the band broke up in autumn 1991.